• Tue. Feb 3rd, 2026

 RELIGIOUS TOLERENCE TO ALL CHRISTIANS WITHIN ROME'S EMPIRE

-CONSTANTINE THE GREAT became Roman Emperor in the year 306.
-This came after a brutal civil war, which saw him use his Christian faith to help claim victory over his rivals.
-A much-needed stability was then achieved when he granted religious tolerance to all Christians throughout his empire.
-In 313, the EDICT OF MILAN was signed, and this helped to pave the way for Christianity to become the empire’s dominant religion.
+CONSTANTINE THE GREAT became Roman Emperor in the year 306 after a brutal civil war.
+He maintained that his Christian faith helped him to claim victory over his adversaries throughout the conflict.
+He then granted religious tolerance to all Christians throughout his empire, which created much-needed stability.
+In 313, the EDICT OF MILAN was signed, paving the way for Christianity to become the empire’s dominant religion.
 Both his and his mother’s relentless Christian efforts, thereafter, led to them both being honoured as Christian saints.

 A FRAGMENT OF THE HOLY CROSS